khanguslee/MERN-stack-typescript-template/README.md

 # MERN Stack Template

-Quick template repo that sets up a full MERN stack.
+Quick template repo that sets up a full MERN stack with typescript enabled.

 This repo features the following: